 ⇒ Increased need to urinate or urinating a lot

 Remember— your blood sugar level can be low or very high even in the absence of these symptoms.
 Therefore, the above list should be thought of as a list of warning signs telling you to act immediately and not as indicators of how well your diabetes is being controlled overall.

-While we won’t focus on the nitty-gritty details of blood glucose monitoring (things such as how often you should check it and what particular method to use should be determined between you and your doctor), it is important to remember that there are certain circumstances where it is always wise to check your blood glucose level.
+An essential aspect of controlling blood sugar levels is to know how to check it.
+While we won’t focus in this article on the nitty-gritty of blood glucose monitoring (details such as how often you should check it and what particular method to use should be determined between you and your doctor), it is important to remember that there are certain circumstances where it is always wise to check your blood sugar level.

 ◊ Always check your blood sugar when: